The external forces are used to impose a solicitation from the environment on to the system:

 This behaviour can be modified if the force application point is moving with respect to the body (example: wheel/ground contact).

-If there are several external forces in the model, all the constitutive laws are introduced in the user_ExtForces function and the switch-case is used to distinguish the various forces.
+If there are several external forces in the model, all the constitutive laws are introduced in the user_ExtForces function and the if condition is used to distinguish the various forces.

 Step 4: Run your simulation¶